yguitton/training-material/topics/proteomics/tutorials/proteogenomics-dbsearch/tutorial.md

 # Create a SQLite database for peptide, protein and genomic annotation visualization

 The mzidentml output from the Peptide shaker is converted into an sqlite database file by using the mz to sqlite tool.
 This sqlite output is used to open the Multi-omics visualization platform, wherein you can view the spectra of the peptides using Lorikeet parameters.
-To open the MVP viewer, click on the “Visualize in MVP Application” icon ( this will pop-open the interactive multi-omics viewer in a new window/tab)
+To open the MVP viewer, click on the “Visualize" {% icon galaxy-visualise %}  icon and select "MVP Application" ( this will open the interactive multi-omics viewer)

 > <hands-on-title>mz to sqlite</hands-on-title>